voidash/android-development-guide/README.md

 ## Right now on hyperskill learning path

 1. [Inner classes in java](https://docs.oracle.com/javase/tutorial/java/javaOO/nested.html)
+Inner classes can be declared private,static , protected , public anything we wish.
+Why Inner classes or nested classes?
+Because :
+* maintain readability
+* some functionality that is used only on one place.
+* shadowing and encapsulation

 2. [Packages in java](https://www.geeksforgeeks.org/packages-in-java/)

 3. [using packages in java -- oracle docs](https://docs.oracle.com/javase/tutorial/java/package/usepkgs.html)

 Apparent Hierarchies of Packages